carlosugatan/Mass-Murder-Manifestos/README.md

 ## Running the Unit Tests
 Required file: `TESTS_Manifesto.py`

 The top portion of the unit tests were written before OOP was implemented.
-This works for `manifesto_func.py`. **If you are running the tests, please also include `manifesto_func.py`.** Otherwise, the bottom portion are tests created to test the OOP implementation.
+This works for `manifesto_func.py`. **If you are running the tests, please also download `manifesto_func.py`.** Otherwise, the bottom portion are tests created to test the OOP implementation.
 This requires `class_manifesto.py`.
 All tests should pass.
 I wrote them specifically to pass because it was used to make sure data quality and cleaning was working properly.

 ## Project Requirements fulfilled
 ### Base Requirements